yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

         # Update id
         id += 1
 ```

+Here, the unmatched trackers, which represent existing targets that were not successfully matched with any detection in the current frame, are processed.
+For each unmatched tracker, the corresponding obstacle is retrieved from the list of old obstacles based on the bounding box.
+The Kalman filter associated with the obstacle is then updated by predicting its state using the state transition matrix and the time difference since the last update.
+The unmatch age of the obstacle is incremented, indicating how many frames it has remained unmatched.
+The obstacle's bounding box is also updated, and it is added to the list of new obstacles, ensuring its continuation in tracking.

 ```python
     # 7. Unmatched tracking: Update unmatch age of tracks in unmatch trackers